discreetlogcontracts/dlcspecs/FraudProofs.md

 If `num_oracles = 1`, then the `aggregate_oracle_attestation` is directly equal to the attestation released by the one oracle.
 As such, if one has access directly to an oracle's attestation, then this proof should use `num_oracles = 1`.

+The `oracle_outcomes`, which are the strings signed by the oracles, are either known directly from an `oracle_attestation` message (in the `outcome` field(s)), or they can be computed from an on-chain CET by using one's (decrypted) signature along with their adaptor signature to compute the `aggregate_oracle_attestation` which can be used to search the space of all possible `oracle_outcomes` by comparing `aggregate_oracle_attestation*G` to the adaptor point corresponding to any given `oracle_outcomes`.

-The `oracle_announcements` and `oracle_outcomes` are used to compute a signature point `S` corresponding to an anticipation of these oracles attesting to these outcomes.
+The `oracle_announcements` and `oracle_outcomes` are used by a verifier to compute a signature point `S` corresponding to an anticipation of these oracles attesting to these outcomes.
 This signature point is used to validate that `aggregate_oracle_attestation*G = S` which proves that there must exist an attestation from each of the oracles in `oracle_announcements` of their corresponding outcome in `oracle_outcomes`.